-As chairman of GeoEngineers’ board of directors and a business unit leader, David develops new business and helps steer the company’s future.
-The company emphasizes teamwork across multiple locations, and David reflects, “Although the majority of work the Baton Rouge and Springfield, Missouri groups do is regional, it’s always rewarding when clients ask us to travel around the world to address their projects.”
+As chairman of GeoEngineers’ board of directors, David develops new business and helps steer the company’s future.
+The company emphasizes teamwork across multiple locations, and David reflects, “Although the majority of work the Baton Rouge group does is regional, it’s always rewarding when clients ask us to travel around the world to address their projects.”

 David insists that his work overlaps with his leisure pursuits.
 “I enjoy inspecting the 18 excavations performed by the greens superintendent at my golf course,” he laughs.

 - Sauls, D., Sant, L., and Malla, S., “Design-Build Synergy to Deliver Pile Foundations,” 37th Annual Conference on Deep Foundations, Deep Foundations Institute, Houston, TX, October 2012